-- Guiding system for the public (observation towers, closing of ways through and around the core areas), - Attempts to guide air traffic (military and leisure), predominantly successful, - Measures to prevent disturbances due to farming, - Awareness campaigns for the public, - Inspections within the SPAs by members of the conservation staff, - No special measures outsides the conservation areas.
+- Guiding system for the public (observation towers, closing of ways through and around the core areas), - Attempts to guide air traffic (military and leisure), predominantly successful, - Measures to prevent disturbances due to farming, - Awareness campaigns for the public, - Inspections within the SPAs low level due to shrinking conservation staff, - No special measures outsides the conservation areas.

 Please, indicate to what extent these measures have ensured the protection of the national population.

-The national population is covered by restrictions on other activities causing disturbance: \Box Fully (>75%)
+The national population is covered by restrictions on other activities causing disturbance:

+□ Fully (>75%)

 X Most (50-75%)

 □ Some (10-49%)

-\Box Little (<10%)
+☐ Little (<10%)

 □ Not at all

-□ Not applicable1
+□ Not applicable 1

 2.3.1 Prevention of predation.

 What is the significance of predation to Great Bustard in your country?

-- Predation is the major problem within the German Great Bustard project as revealed by intensive field observation, thermo-loggers in substitutive species (mainly lapwing) and radio-tracking of captive-reared birds after releasing. - Despite improving habitat structures and sufficient nutritional basis there are nearly no successful broods in the field, except of six areas of altogether 116 ha that are fenced-off to exclude larger ground predators.
+• Predation is the major problem within the German Great Bustard project as revealed by intensive field observation, thermo-loggers in substitutive species (mainly lapwing) and radio-tracking of captive-reared birds after releasing.